geoluther/hangman-fsnd4/README.md

-#Full Stack Nanodegree Project 4 Refresh
+# Full Stack Nanodegree Project 5: Hangman Game API

-## Set-Up Instructions:
-1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
- Deploy your application.

 ##Game Description:
+In Hangman, the goal of theam is to guess the word by choosing one letter at a time until the player can guess the full word, or when the max number of attempts are used.
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Each game begins with a random 'word', with a maximum number of 'attempts'.
+'Guesses' of letters are sent to the `make_move` endpoint which will reply with either: 'letter in word', 'letter not in word, 'you already tried that letter', or 'game over' (if the maximum number of attempts is reached).
+'Guesses' by word return the same responses.
+Players may only guess one letter or word at a time.
+The game keeps track of the current 'guess' state of the word.

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

-##Files Included:
- - api.py: Contains endpoints and game playing logic.
- - app.yaml: App configuration.
+##Endpoints:

- - cron.yaml: Cronjob configuration.
+ - **cancel_game**
- - main.py: Handler for taskqueue handler.
- - models.py: Entity and message definitions including helper methods.
- - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.

-##Endpoints Included:
+	- Path: 'game/cancel_game/{urlsafe_game_key}''
+    - Method: PUT
+    - Parameters: urlsafe_game_key
+    - Returns: StringMessage
+    - Description: Cancels the game given, deleting it from the database.

  - **create_user**
     - Path: 'user'
     - Method: POST